mkandes/batch-computing/NOHUP.md

 ### View Running Processes

-The [`top`](https://en.wikipedia.org/wiki/Top_(software)) command displays information about running processes such as CPU utilization and memory utilization.
+The [`top`](https://en.wikipedia.org/wiki/Top_(software)) command displays information about running processes such as CPU and memory utilization.
 The most *active*, resource-intensive processes are shown at the top of table.

 ![top](top.png)